tier4/ota-client/proto/README.md

 # OTA Service API proto

-This folder includes the OTA service API proto file, and a set of tools to generate the python lib from the proto files.
+This folder includes the OTA service API proto file, and is also a configured python package.
+You can use `hatch` to simply build the OTA service API python package for building grpc server or client.

 ## How to build